XZ3149/LeafcutterITI/README.md

 {out_prefix}refined_cluster
 {output_prefix}ratio_count

-These two files are equivalent to Leafcutter clustering numers.counts.gz and counts.gz.
-It is worth noticing that the normalized count or TPM is not necessarily an integer, but the normalized count will exhibit a count-like property.
+sample refined cluster file
 ```
 sample1.sf sample2.sf sample3.sf sample4.sf sample5.sf sample6.sf
 chr1:17055:17233:clu_1 21.1 13 18 20 17 12
 chr1:17055:17606:clu_1 4 11.4 12 7 2 0 5
 chr1:17368:17606:clu_1 127 132 128 55 93 90 68
 chr1:668593:668687:clu_2 3 11.3 1 3 4 4 8
 chr1:668593:672093:clu_2 11 16 23 2.5 3 20 9
 ```

+These two files are equivalent to Leafcutter clustering numers.counts.gz and counts.gz.
+It is worth noticing that the normalized count or TPM is not necessarily an integer, but the normalized count will exhibit a count-like property.

 ### Step 4: